Francisco Arratia: Context

 Matamoros, Tamaulipas, where Arratia was murdered, is key city in the drug war as it occupies an important trade route between the US and Mexico.

 Impact

 As a result of the violence directed at journalists writing on the Mexican drug war, journalists had begun to remove their bylines from articles or pull back on coverage of the issue.
 Mora, Ortiz and Arratia had higher profiles and were targeted and murdered because of their reporting on drug trafficking.

 Reactions

-More than 200 journalists wrote letters to Mexican President Vincente Fox and asked for the federal government to ensure the safety of journalists.
+More than 200 journalists wrote letters to Mexican President Vicente Fox and asked for the federal government to ensure the safety of journalists.

 The International Federation of Journalists called Arratia's murder a "cold and calculated assassination" and called attention to the plight of local journalists who suffer from violence at a higher rate in the training of journalists.
 In 2003, the International News Safety Institute was founded in an industry-led initiative to train journalists in safety.